• Skip to main content

 While fresh fruits aren’t exactly ideal as long-term survival foods, dried fruits are perfect for a doomsday prepper.
 At a glance, dried fruits may seem to be indestructible just in a bag on the counter.
 However, that’s not exactly the case.

-Wise Company 360 Serving Freeze Dried Fruit Comboimage
+Wise Company 360 Serving Freeze Dried Fruit Combo

 They become easily contaminated if not stored properly, when moisture is allowed to seep in.
 Dried fruits should be packaged when they are not warm, because warm fruits will sweat, producing unwanted moisture.
 The container you choose should be dry and airtight, such as freezer bags, canning jars, plastic freezer containers, or a vacuum-sealed container or bag.